 It was at 10:00 P.M. that the decision was made to send a jeep – under a white flag – behind enemy lines to negotiate terms of surrender.
 The problem soon became that no white cloth could be found.
-A truck driver for the tank group realized that he had bedding buried in the back of his truck and searched for it.
+A truck driver, for A Co., 192nd, realized that he had bedding buried in the back of his truck and searched for it.
 The bedding became the “white flags” that were flown on the jeeps.
 At 11:40 P.M., the ammunition dumps were destroyed.
-At midnight Companies B and D, 192nd, and A Company received an order from Gen. Weaver to stand down.
+At midnight Companies B and D, and A Company, 194th, received an order from Gen. Weaver to stand down.

 When the trial ended, the POWs were on reached the main road, the first thing the Japanese did was separated the officers from the enlisted men.
 The Prisoners of War were then left in the sun for the rest of the day.
 That night they were ordered north.
 The march was difficult in the dark since they could not see where they were walking.
 Whenever they slipped, they knew they had stepped on the remains of a dead soldier.
 The POWs made their way north against the flow of Japanese troops who were moving south.
 At Limay on April 11, they were put into a schoolyard and told that the officers would be driven to the POW camp.